ABOUT THE INSTRUCTOR

 Click here for other medals & achievements!

-In 2006 I released a book relating to Taekwondo called Ch'ang Hon Taekwon-do Hae Sul
+Books: In 2006 I released a book relating to Taekwondo called Ch'ang Hon Taekwon-do

-which has received praise and recognition on a world wide level.
-An in 2010 I release a futher 3
+Hae Sul which has received praise and recognition on a world wide level.
+An in 2010 I

-books titled The Encyclopedia Of Taekwon-Do Patterns: The Complete Patterns
+released a futher 3 books titled The Encyclopedia Of Taekwon-Do Patterns: The Complete

 It is my opinion that martial arts should be available to everyone & all students should be able